13pixlar/sticky-list/readme.txt

 5. Front end list

 == Changelog ==

+= 1.4.2 =
+* Fixed bad formating in readme that caused problems with copy/paste
+* Fixed double spacing bug that caused search not to match in some conditions
+* Updated stable tag to 4.8.1
+* Fixed an undefined index notice
+* Removed unwanted spaces

 = 1.4.1 =
 * Added limit for nr of posts in embedd dropdown